Rococo: Southern Germany

-In church construction, especially in the southern German-Austrian region, gigantic spatial creations are sometimes created for practical reasons alone, which, however, do not appear monumental, but are characterized by a unique fusion of architecture, painting, stucco, etc., often eliminating the boundaries between the art genres, and are characterised by a light-filled weightlessness, festive cheerfulness and movement.

 The Rococo decorative style reached its summit in southern Germany and Austria from the 1730s until the 1770s.
-There it dominates the church landscape to this day and is deeply anchored there in popular culture.
-It was first introduced from France through the publications and works of French architects and decorators, including the sculptor Claude III Audran, the interior designer Gilles-Marie Oppenordt, the architect Germain Boffrand, the sculptor Jean Mondon, and the draftsman and engraver Pierre Lepautre.
-Their work had an important influence on the German Rococo style, but does not reach the level of buildings in southern Germany.
+There it dominates the church landscape to this day and is deeply anchored in popular culture.
+It was first introduced from France through the publications and works of French architects and decorators, including sculptor Claude III Audran, interior designer Gilles-Marie Oppenordt, architect Germain Boffrand, sculptor Jean Mondon, and draftsman and engraver Pierre Lepautre.
+Their work had an important influence on the German Rococo style, but does not reach the extravagance of buildings in southern Germany.

-German architects adapted the Rococo style but made it far more asymmetric and loaded with more ornate decoration than the French original.
+German architects adapted the Rococo style by making it far more asymmetrical and ornate than the original French.
 The German style was characterized by an explosion of forms that cascaded down the walls.
-It featured molding formed into curves and counter-curves, twisting and turning patterns, ceilings and walls with no right angles, and stucco foliage which seemed to be creeping up the walls and across the ceiling.
+It featured molding formed into curves and counter-curves, twisting and turning patterns, and stucco foliage which seemed to be creeping up the walls and across the ceiling.
 The decoration was often gilded or silvered to give it contrast with the white or pale pastel walls.

-The Belgian-born architect and designer François de Cuvilliés was one of the first to create a Rococo building in Germany, with the pavilion of Amalienburg in Munich, (1734-1739), inspired by the pavilions of the Trianon and Marly in France.
+One of the first Rococo buildings in Germany, the pavilion of Amalienburg in Munich (1734–1739), was created by the Belgian-born architect and designer François de Cuvilliés, who was inspired by the pavilions of the Grand Trianon and the Château de Marly in France.
 It was built as a hunting lodge, with a platform on the roof for shooting pheasants.
-The Hall of Mirrors in the interior, by the painter and stucco sculptor Johann Baptist Zimmermann, was far more exuberant than any French Rococo.
+The interior Hall of Mirrors by painter and stucco sculptor Johann Baptist Zimmermann is far more elaborate than any French Rococo.